Yanisin/DotMatrix/README.md

     dev@59e291eed30d:~/app$ cd src/full/
     dev@59e291eed30d:~/app/src/full$ make

 This should result in a binary `build/full.elf`.

+### Content of the package

+The software demos live in the src directory.
+There are are three main demos
+avaiable:

+- `src/stm32f070_miniblink` - a simple demo just blinking the LED
+- `src/GameOfLife` - GameOfLife with all connected cells working together.
+  Simple communication protocol over UART.
+The demo uses just libopencm3 for HW interfacing.
+- `src/full` - the 'catch all' demo.
+Includes GameOfLife and other applications that are selectable with an 'applet selector'.
+Provides a communication layer over I2C and UART.
+Automatically detects the topology of the boards at startup and chooses a 'master board'.
+Is based on an RTOS (ChibiOS).

+There are also other small testing projects and a simulator that allows you to run the 'full' demo on your host machine.

 ## Flashing

+Flashing is done using the `make prg` and `make prg_usb` commands.
+See `src/common.mk` for other makefile commands.

+### SWD Interface

-  * Via SWD: Attach the SWD interface of the MCU via stlink-v2 programmer and issue `$ make prg`
+Attach the SWD interface of the MCU via stlink-v2 programmer and issue `$ make prg`
-  * Via USB / dfu-utils: Connect the board via USB and issue `$ make prg_usb`

-See `src/common.mk` for other commands.
+## USB DFU

+Via USB / dfu-utils: Issue `$ make prg_usb` and connect the board over USB (or restart it, if it is already connected.
+The flashing process will start as soon as the board reaches the bootlader (you will see threee dots).
+If multiple boards are connected and started at once, the firmware will be loaded to all of them.

+The flashing is managed by our own bootloader.
+You can checkout the code in `src/dfu`, if you want to.
+You can program the bootloader using make prg.

+## Fallback USB DFU

+If you hold the `reset` button for a few seconds, you will get the board into manufacturer provided DFU mode.
+Use `make prg_bl` to flash it then.
+This can be used to flash the bootloader or have the wonderfull feeling of running bare-metal.
+If you want to run without the bootloader, you have to compile the demo with `NO_BOOTLOADER=1`.
+Use this mode if there is no STLink.

+## Memory layout

+TBD

 # Hardware Errata